-Imagine this: a customer comes in looking for a discount, because their previous purchase did not live up to expectations.
-Our agent responds to the request with a begrudging: “Fine, have a discount” – but fails to hit the mark with empathy (ignoring the underlying frustration, not taking clear steps to resolve the previous experience).
+Imagine this: a customer comes in looking for a discount because their previous purchase did not live up to expectations.
+Our agent responds to the request with a begrudging: “Fine, have a discount” – but fails to hit the mark with empathy (ignoring the underlying frustration, and not taking clear steps to resolve the previous experience).

-A scenario like this may result in a good CSAT score because the customer received the discount they originally wanted, but if we were objectively look at how the agent constructed their message, we would see that the quality of that interaction is off.
+A scenario like this may result in a good CSAT score because the customer received the discount they originally wanted, but if we were objectively looking at how the agent constructed their message, we would see that the quality of that interaction is off.

 How DO You Define Quality, Then?

 I like to look at constructing a good interaction as building something out of Lego blocks.
 These blocks are elements of different colours, which I can use to cross-reference whether my work is up to snuff.
 These blocks can look like this: